Generic Name: zoledronic acid (ZOE-le-DRON-ik AS-id)

 - Corticosteroids (eg, prednisone) because the risk of jawbone problems may be increased

-- Medicines that may harm the kidney (eg, amphotericin B, cyclosporine, nonsteroidal anti-inflammatory drugs [NSAIDs] [eg, ibuprofen], tacrolimus, vancomycin) or thalidomide because the risk of kidney problems may be increased.
+- Medicines that may harm the kidney (eg, amphotericin B, cyclosporine, nonsteroidal anti-inflammatory drugs [NSAIDs] [eg, ibuprofen], tacrolimus, vancomycin) because the risk of kidney problems may be increased.
 Ask your doctor if you are unsure if any of your medicines might harm the kidney

 This may not be a complete list of all interactions that may occur.
 Ask your health care provider if zoledronic acid may interact with other medicines that you take.
 Check with your health care provider before you start, stop, or change the dose of any medicine.